rktjmp/paperplanes.nvim/README.md

 })
 ```

+If you are satisfied with the defaults, you do not need to call `setup`.

 - `register` - Any valid register name (`+`, `a`) or `false` to disable.
 - `provider` - See supported provider below.
 - `provider_options` - Options passed to the configured provider.
 See list of providers for accepted options.